merge-lab/merge-lab.github.io/content/people.md

 Tuo Wang in graduation regalia
 **Tuo Wang**<br>PhD Student<br>Electrical and Computer Engineering<br><br>Tuo is a PhD student in Electrical and Computer Engineering at the University of Texas at Austin.
 With a keen interest in redefining the boundaries of robotics, Tuo's research centers on enhancing the geometry, intelligence, agility, and interactivity of robots.
 Outside of the lab, Tuo is passionate about landscape photography and enjoys playing basketball and various board games.

+/img_static/people/benito.jpeg
+Benito Ribadeneira stands in front of plants
+**Benito Ribadeneira**<br>Masters Student<br>Mechanical Engineering<br><br>Benito received his B.S. in Mechanical Engineering from EPN university in Ecuador.
+After graduation, he worked for 2 years as a field engineer in the oil and gas industry and currently is pursuing his M.S in Mechanical Engineering focusing his path career in mechanical design and robotics.
+Outside the lab he enjoys dancing and sand volleyball.

 /img_static/people/rishit.jpg
 Headshot of Rishit Arora
 **Rishit Arora**<br>Undergraduate Student<br>Electrical and Computer Engineering